JemmyKuria/Phase_4_project/README.md

 - A `TfidfVectorizer` was applied to the tokenised text:
   - Included unigrams and bigrams.
   - Limited the vocabulary size to the top 10,000 features using the `max_features` parameter.

   - Upon calculating the mutual information score for this n-grams, using `mutual_info_classif`, found bigrams weren't impactful for sentiment classification
   - Set the final vectoriser to only include unigrams and select the top 10,000 features
 - This vectorisation step was encapsulated within a pipeline for ease of reuse during model training.

 The final output of this section was a cleaned and vectorised dataset, ready for modelling.

+#MODELLING.

+We chose the XGBoost model for sentiment classification due to its strong and balanced performance across both classes.
+After performing a comprehensive hyperparameter tuning using GridSearchCV with 5-fold cross-validation over 72 parameter combinations, the model achieved an overall accuracy of 92% on the test set.

+More importantly, the f1-scores for both classes were high and balanced:

+    Class 0 (Negative): f1-score = 0.92

+    Class 1 (Positive): f1-score = 0.92

+    Macro Avg f1-score: 0.92

+This indicates that the model is neither biased toward a single class nor overfitting, and handles class distinctions well.
+These results demonstrate that XGBoost is both accurate and reliable, making it a strong choice for this sentiment classification task.

+#CONCLUSION.

+In this project, we successfully built a sentiment classification pipeline for tweets related to products and brands using Natural Language Processing (NLP) techniques.
+Starting from raw, noisy social media data, we performed comprehensive data cleaning, exploratory data analysis (EDA), class balancing, and text preprocessing, including stopword removal and stemming.

+The best-performing model will be selected for saving and future deployment, where it can be used to automatically analyze incoming tweets in real time.
+This solution enables businesses to monitor customer sentiment about their products on social media platforms, offering actionable insights for marketing, product development, and customer service strategies.

+Overall, the project demonstrates the practical power of NLP and machine learning in solving real-world problems related to brand percept.

+Future Work
+Model Deployment (Planned)
+Package the best-performing model and deploy it as an API using FastAPI, allowing real-time tweet sentiment predictions.

+Use Deep Learning Models
+Explore advanced models like LSTM or transformers (e.g., BERT) to potentially improve classification performance, especially on complex or nuanced tweets.

+Expand the Dataset
+Collect or integrate more labeled tweets to improve generalization and robustness, especially for underrepresented sentiment classes.
+Aspect-Based Sentiment Analysis
+Move beyond overall sentiment and analyze which specific product or brand feature the sentiment is directed toward.